MI2CAST/causalBuilder/index.md

     }, {});
   }

-  /* Creation and removal of biological state checkboxes */ function createRemoveState(checkBox, divTagListStates, currentState) {
+  /* Creation and removal of biological modification checkboxes */ function createRemoveState(checkBox, divTagListStates, currentState) {
-    //Get the number of biological states in current list of source or target states (divTagListStates) var count = parseInt(($('#' + currentState.id).parent().children().size()));
+    //Get the number of biological modifications in current list of source or target states (divTagListStates) var count = parseInt(($('#' + currentState.id).parent().children().size()));

   	if($('#' + checkBox.id).is(':checked')){
-      //Add a select option to annotate the biological state type: mod, modpos, modres, modposres count = count + 1;
+      //Add a select option to annotate the biological modification type: mod, modpos, modres, modposres count = count + 1;
-      //remove last character which correspond to the number of the biological state nameCheckbox = checkBox.id.substring(0, checkBox.id.length-1);
+      //remove last character which correspond to the number of the biological modification nameCheckbox = checkBox.id.substring(0, checkBox.id.length-1);
-      //id of biological state without the number of the biological state idState = currentState.id.substring(0, currentState.id.length-1);
+      //id of biological modification without the number of the biological modification idState = currentState.id.substring(0, currentState.id.length-1);

       //Create select options: